Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 You can test for installation by running `regolith` inside of a terminal.
 This guide will assume you have installed regolith directly, but you can follow along with a stand-alone build.
 Just ensure that the executable is placed inside of your project folder.

+If you run into issues installing, you can check our troubleshooting guide for tips TODO LINK.

 ## Creating a new Project

 To create a new project, navigate to a blank folder, and run `regolith init`.
 This will create a few files: